 Mike Trombetta, organizer for the Anti-Mil Ball, stressed that it is not a date affair.
 Saint Mary's and Notre Dame students can come stag.
 Any kind of dress is appropriate.
-ROTC students who attend may wear their tional Urban League, Whitney a war."
-Young told a crowd of 450 in um Mon. night that if "American do, we would not be in the midst of a revolution today."
+ROTC students who attend may wear their uniforms.
+All students are invited.
+"We want straights too," Trombetta added.